jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Rift Drake.md

 RacialMods:
 Languages: Draconic
 SQ: speed surge
+SpecialAbilities:
+  Clinging Corrosion (Su): >
-SpecialAbilities: Clinging Corrosion (Su) As a standard action, a rift drake can spit a ball of caustic gas that bursts into a cloud upon impact.
+    As a standard action, a rift drake can spit a ball of caustic gas that bursts into a cloud upon impact.
 This attack has a range of 60 feet and deals 5d10 points of acid damage to all creatures within the resulting 15-foot-radius spread.
 Additionally, any creature damaged by this attack is affected as though by the spell slow for 1d4 rounds.
 A successful DC 20 Reflex save halves the damage and negates the slowing effect.
 Once a rift drake uses its breath weapon, it cannot do so again for 1d6 rounds.
 The save DC is Constitution-based.
+  Savage Bite (Ex): >
+    A rift drake applies 1-1/2 times its Strength bonus to damage dealt with its bite attack, and it threatens a critical hit on a 19-20.
+  Speed Surge (Ex): >
-Savage Bite (Ex) A rift drake applies 1-1/2 times its Strength bonus to damage dealt with its bite attack, and it threatens a critical hit on a 19-20.
-Speed Surge (Ex) Three times per day as a swift action, a rift drake can draw on its draconic heritage for a boost of strength and speed that allows it to take an additional move action that round.
+    Three times per day as a swift action, a rift drake can draw on its draconic heritage for a boost of strength and speed that allows it to take an additional move action that round.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: